Olamide-png/esw.know/www/content/help-centre/order-issues.md

   - Out for Delivery
   - Delivered

-  This allows you to easily monitor each stage of your order as it progresses to your delivery address.
+  This allows you to monitor each stage of your order as it progresses to your delivery address.
   ::

   ::